 Because you were calling me numb?
 That makes some sense, but then you called this toiler humor, and you say I'm numb to that, it's hardly insulting.

-Basic Freudian psychology stuff.
-Inception was based on philosophical dilemmas, too.
 How much is a person's decision making is their own, how much is outside influence they don't even rationally understand, and how much can perspective be manipulated?

 Okay, but anything philosophical about that plot would be found in the movie, treated much more successfully, which makes sense because that's a significant theme of that movie.
 If anything, they were parodying that element of the film.

->parodying I think you mean satirizing, but maybe you should just leave all that heavy thinking for the people who recognized it was based on philosophy concepts in the first place.
+I think you mean satirizing, but maybe you should just leave all that heavy thinking for the people who recognized it was based on philosophy concepts in the first place.

 When the dog screams "We are not them!" to his accountant for Morty's sake, I popped a stiffy.

->satirizing Perhaps better.
+Perhaps better.

->but maybe you should just leave all that heavy thinking for the people who recognized it was based on philosophy concepts in the first place. user, don't be an ass.
+user, don't be an ass.
 You didn't prove your point.
 I already said it was a parody, meaning I recognized it was imitating Inception.
 The philosophical aspects of it are still all contained in the original work.
 The satire is still just pointing out how silly Inception is.
 It doesn't go deeper than that.

 Also, whether "satire" is more appropriate is questionable, since it doesn't try to improve humanity or institutions.